Canada

 Insufficient

-We rate Canada’s 2030 NDC target as “Insufficient” when compared with its fair share emissions allocation.
-The “Insufficient” rating indicates that Canada’s fair share target in 2030 needs substantial improvements to be consistent with the 1.5°C temperature limit.
-Canada’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
-If all countries were to follow Canada’s approach, warming would reach over 2°C and up to 3°C. To close the ‘fair share gap’ shown in the graph above, Canada either needs to begin supporting emission reductions abroad (on top of its domestic reductions, not as a means to reach its current NDC target level) or increase its provision of climate finance.
+We rate Canada’s 2030 target as “Insufficient” when compared with its fair-share emissions allocation.
+The “Insufficient” rating indicates that Canada’s NDC target in 2030 needs substantial improvements to be consistent with its fair share to the global mitigation effort to limit warming to1.5°C. Canada’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+If all countries were to follow Canada’s approach, warming would reach over 2°C and up to 3°C.

 Canada’s international climate finance is rated “Highly insufficient” (see below) and is not enough to improve Canada’s fair share rating.